kimin-yun/VIBE-H/README.md

 About the test video
 --------------------------------------------------------------------------------

+"woman.mp4"  is from    the    [FragTrack Website](http://www.cs.technion.ac.il/~amita/fragtrack/fragtrack.htm).
+If  you use  it,  please   cite,  Amit  Adam,  Ehud  Rivlin,   Ilan  Shimshoni:  "Robust Fragments-based  Tracking  using the  Integral  Histogram."
+Proc.
+CVPR  2006, pp. 798-805

-The    test    video   is    the    woman    dataset   from    the    [FragTrack Website](http://www.cs.technion.ac.il/~amita/fragtrack/fragtrack.htm).
+"continousPan.mp4"  is from    the    [Change detection dataset 2014](http://jacarini.dinf.usherbrooke.ca/dataset2014).
 If  you use  it,  please   cite,  Amit  Adam,  Ehud  Rivlin,   Ilan  Shimshoni:  "Robust Fragments-based  Tracking  using the  Integral  Histogram."
 Proc.
 CVPR  2006, pp. 798-805

 }